andrewmaa/dsa/homework/textBasedBrowser/src/readme.txt

 Data Structures (CSCI-UA 102)

 RUNBOOK:
-This program can be compiled by executing the following command while in the two/src directory: javac *.java
+This program can be compiled by executing the following command while in the src directory: javac *.java

-This program can be run by executing the following command while in the two/src directory: java Browser [number of frames]
+This program can be run by executing the following command while in the src directory: java Browser [number of frames]

 Example: java Browser 10